 Maintaining a Healthy Gastrointestinal System

 The best way to support your pet’s G.I. system is by staying true to a species-appropriate diet.
-For cats and dogs this means a high-moisture, high-protein diet, is most beneficial to their health and the easiest on their digestion system.
+For cats and dogs, this means a high-moisture, high-protein diet is most beneficial to their health and the easiest on their digestion system.
 To further promote digestive support for dogs and cats, you can also consider a daily digestive supplement since even the healthiest pets need help staying regular.

 Because your dog and cat’s bowel movements (or lack thereof) are so telling of their overall digestive health, bowel health needs to be top of mind for pet owners.
 This brings us back to the topic of anal sacs.
-As a refresher, anal sacs can be found on either side of the anus and need to express fluids regularly with the help of normal, firm stool.
+As a refresher, anal sacs can be found on either side of the anus and need to express fluids regularly with the help of a normal, firm stool.
 Issues with these glands are caused by soft stool and its inability to assert enough pressure for expression.
-(All paws point to the colon as the soft stool culprit by the way.)
+(All paws point to the colon as the soft stool culprit, by the way.)
 Dog and cat impacted anal glands occur because the sacs over-fill and clog.
-If your dog scoots for example, he’s trying to relieve itchiness in his anal glands.
-Other symptoms of clogged, inflamed and infected anal glands include excessive licking or biting at the area (because it’s rather painful and itchy).
-Adding fiber to your dog’s diet can help firm up their stool and keep anal glands from clogging again but as to questions like how to express dog glands, it’s best to speak with your veterinarian.
+If your dog scoots, for example, he’s trying to relieve itchiness in his anal glands.
+Other symptoms of clogged, inflamed, and infected anal glands include excessive licking or biting at the area (because it’s rather painful and itchy).
+Adding fiber to your dog’s diet can help firm up their stool and keep anal glands from clogging again, but as to questions like how to express dog glands, it’s best to speak with your veterinarian.

-Understanding how a healthy GI system works may help you recognize whether your cat or dog has upset stomach, sensitive stomach, or any variation of GI tract inflammation.
+Understanding how a healthy GI system works may help you recognize whether your cat or dog has an upset stomach, a sensitive stomach, or any variation of GI tract inflammation.
 Unfortunately, dog and cat digestive issues seem to be a rising trend.
-More than 6.5 million dogs and 12.4 million cats suffer from chronic digestive problems according to the MRC Omnibus Study, so if you ever have to brave digestive issues with your furry friend, learning more about how their systems should be functioning is a good place to start.
+More than 6.5 million dogs and 12.4 million cats suffer from chronic digestive problems, according to the MRC Omnibus Study, so if you ever have to brave digestive issues with your furry friend, learning more about how their systems should be functioning is a good place to start.

 Cover Photo Credit: @5280coloradodogs